Canine Personality Profile

 For most of the commands you want Felix to know, he needs to be in pack drive – walking on leash without pulling, sit and stay, go lie down and come when called.
 Responding to these commands requires him to be in pack drive, that is, doing something for you.
 You certainly don't want him to be in prey (chase), or defense drives (guard or flee).
 All else being equal, a dog with many Pack behaviors (more than sixty) will have no difficulty with learning these exercises.

 Prey drive behaviors, those required for retrieving and jumping, although not necessary for basic obedience commands, come in handy in the training of the dog that has few Pack behaviors.
 Through the use of a treat or toy, you can exploit prey behaviors to teach a pack exercise.

+Theoretically, dogs do not need defense drive (fight) behaviors for basic training, but the absence of these behaviors has important ramifications.
+It is pivotal and determines how the dog has to be trained.
 The beauty of the drives theory, if used correctly, is that it gives you a tool to overcome areas where a dog is weak.
 For example, it can be used to teach a dog with few pack behaviors how to walk on a loose leash by using prey behaviors.

 BRINGING OUT DRIVES

 Following are the basic rules for bringing out drives:

 1. Prey drive is elicited by the use of motion -- hand signals (down or come) -- a high-pitched tone of voice, or an object of attraction (defined as anything the dog will actively work for, such as a stick, toy or food), chasing or being chased, and leaning backward with your body.